FarronF/limerick-council-meetings/meetings/2020/09/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st July 2020.md

 location.

-At this point, Councillor Sheahan left the Meeting.--- 8
+At this point, Councillor Sheahan left the Meeting.
+---
+8

 The Motion was seconded by Councillor Foley.